micropython/micropython/README.md

 earliest.

 See the repository www.github.com/micropython/pyboard for the Micro Python board.
-At the moment, finalising the design of the board is the top priority.

 Major components in this repository:
 - py/ -- the core Python implementation, including compiler and runtime.
 - unix/ -- a version of Micro Python that runs on Unix.
-- stm/ -- a version of Micro Python that runs on the Micro Python board with an STM32F405RG.
+- stmhal/ -- a version of Micro Python that runs on the Micro Python board with an STM32F405RG (using ST's new Cube HAL drivers).
+- stm/ -- obsolete version of Micro Python for the Micro Python board that uses ST's old peripheral drivers.
 - teensy/ -- a version of Micro Python that runs on the Teensy 3.1 (preliminary but functional).

 Additional components:
 - unix-cpy/ -- a version of Micro Python that outputs bytecode (for testing).
 - tests/ -- test framework and test scripts.
-- tools/ -- various tools.
+- tools/ -- various tools, including the pyboard.py module.
 - examples/ -- a few example Python scripts.

 "make" is used to build the components, or "gmake" on BSD-based systems.